 Many freelancers never meet their clients in person.
 Hiring, project management, delivery of work, and payments are all possible online.
-In addition to the large, well-known freelance marketplaces like Upwork (developed from a merger of oDesk and Elance), Freelancer, and Guru, there are hundreds of other places you can find freelance work.
-Here are a few of my personal favorites that you may not have heard of.
+As well as creating your own freelancer website, there are hundreds of other places you can find freelance work.
+In this section, I’ll share a few of my personal favorites you may not have heard of.
 But first, a note about finding freelance work online.